Walsall: Roads

-Walsall is extremely well connected within the UK road network, as it is served by the M6 which connects the M1 motorway towards London and M74 motorway towards Glasgow.
-There are three nearby junctions which serve Walsall on the M6 motorway: J7, J9 and J10.
+Walsall is extremely well connected within the UK road network, as it is served by the M6 motorway which connects the M1 motorway in Leicestershire and the M74 motorway north of Carlisle.
+There are three nearby junctions which serve Walsall on the M6: J7, J9 and J10.
 The stretch between these junctions is one of the busiest in Europe.

-The town is also served by A34 road which connects Manchester and the M42 motorway towards London, and is connected regionally by the A454 Black Country route.
+The town is also served by the A34 which connects Salford, Manchester, the M42 motorway towards London and Winchester.
+It is connected regionally by the A454 Black Country route.
 In 2018, the UK Department for Transport estimated that 953 million miles were driven on Walsall's roads.

 Railway

 Walsall railway station is situated on Station Street in the town centre and is also accessible from the Saddlers shopping centre.

-There are typically four trains per hour from the station to Birmingham and one train per hour to Rugeley, with fewer trains in the evenings and on Sundays.
-There is also a suburban station at Bescot.
+West Midlands Railway operates the following weekday off-peak service: